Town and Country Planning Act 1947

 The Town and Country Planning Act 1947 (10 & 11 Geo.
 6. c.
-51) was an Act of Parliament in the United Kingdom passed by the Labour government led by Clement Attlee.
-It came into effect on 1 July 1948, and along with the Town and Country Planning (Scotland) Act 1947 (10 & 11 Geo.
+51) was an act of the Parliament of the United Kingdom passed by the Labour government led by Clement Attlee.
+The act came into effect on 1 July 1948.

+The Town and Country Planning (Scotland) Act 1947 (10 & 11 Geo.
 6. c.
-53) was the foundation of modern town and country planning in the United Kingdom.
+53) made corresponding provisions for Scotland.
+Together, the acts formed the foundation of modern town and country planning in the United Kingdom.

 Today the main statutes in England and Wales are the Town and Country Planning Act 1990 and the Planning and Compulsory Purchase Act 2004, supported by the National Planning Policy Framework (NPPF) introduced in 2012.
 In Scotland the main statute is the Town and Country Planning (Scotland) Act 1997 and the Planning etc. (Scotland) Act 2006, supported by the National Policy Framework.
 In Northern Ireland it is the Planning Act (Northern Ireland) 2011.